Controlling Sushi using gRPC#

 • NotificationController

-All except NotificationController, define methods which the GUI can invoke to query Sushi on its state, and to issue commands to modify that state.
+All except NotificationController, define methods the GUI can invoke to query Sushi on its state, and issue commands to modify that state.

 For the details on the methods that can be invoked from each controller, please refer to the .proto file, and elkpy library documentation.
 Here we’ll only present a high-level overview of what each is for, without too much detail of how it is used.